relaycorp/veraid-website/src/pages/users.md

 Once VeraId is enabled for your domain, you can integrate it with any end user app implementing a VeraId service.
-This process depends on how the service uses VeraId.
+This process depends on how the service uses VeraId, so you have to refer to the documentation of the service.
 For example,
 in a service like Letro,
 where users are able to produce signatures offline,